 For more information, please contact Professor Ali Malkawi.

 Applicants must have completed a four-year bachelor of arts or bachelor of science degree.
 A professional degree in architecture, landscape architecture, or urban planning is recommended but not required.
 Students from other countries must demonstrate an excellent command of spoken and written English.
 To be eligible for admission, applicants must also show evidence of distinguished academic work in the field or closely related fields, or distinguished work in the intended area of concentration.
 Applications from underrepresented minorities are particularly welcome.

 All applicants are required to indicate a proposed major subject of study at the time of initial application.
 These proposed areas of study should be congruent with the interests and expertise of at least one member of the PhD Standing Committee.

-Additional information is available from the PhD Program in Architecture, Landscape Architecture and Urban Planning, and program requirements are available in the GSAS Student Handbook.
+Additional information is available from the PhD Program in Architecture, Landscape Architecture and Urban Planning, and program requirements are available in GSAS Policies.